Vani0503/churn-prediction-api/README.md

 - At 0.5% threshold, this model has optimised results on recall, which is to identify as many churn users as possible as it is difficult to win back churned out users)
 # Fast API end point
 - https://churn-prediction-api-yjg8.onrender.com/predict
+- {
+  "data": {
+    "gender": "Female",
+    "SeniorCitizen": 0,
+    "Partner": "Yes",
+    "Dependents": "No",
+    "tenure": 12,
+    "MonthlyCharges": 70.5,
+    "TotalCharges": 845.0,
+    "InternetService": "Fiber optic",
+    "Contract": "Month-to-month",
+    "PaymentMethod": "Electronic check"
+  }
+}

-- # One situation where model would fail
+# One situation where the model would fail
+- When new features are introduced to the model, they are introduced whose past data has not been used to train the model.
+The model will not know how to use those new features to make predictions